Calculations of the atomic structure for the low-lying states of actinium: Conclusion

 \acknowledgments

 This work was supported in part by the Australian Research Council.
 BMR gratefully acknowledges financial support from Labex FIRST-TF.
+The authors are grateful to Dmitry Budker and Marianna Safronova for pointing out inconsistencies in tables of a previous version of this manuscript.
 We express our gratitude to Dmitry Budker, Simon Rochester and Sebastian Raeder for discussions that stimulated this research.